UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 Optionally, you can define a new ``django-tables2`` table to use in place of the default ``WorkspaceTable`` that comes with the app.
 This is helpful if you would like to display fields from your custom workspace data model in the :class:`~anvil_consortium_manager.models.Workspace` list view.
 This table will need to operate on the :class:`~anvil_consortium_manager.models.Workspace` model, but it can include fields from your custom workspace data model.
-If you do not want to define a custom table, you can use the default table provided by the app: :class:`~anvil_consortium_manager.tables.WorkspaceTable`.
+If you do not want to define a custom table, you can use the default table provided by the app: :class:`anvil_consortium_manager.tables.WorkspaceTable`.

 .. code-block:: python

     import django_tables2 as tables
     from anvil_consortium_manager import models as acm_models

-    class WorkspaceDataTable(tables.Table):
+    class CustomWorkspaceDataTable(tables.Table):
         name = tables.columns.Column(linkify=True)
         class Meta:
             model = acm_models.Workspace